minas26902/ElectionAndFinancialAnalysis_Python/README.md

 # Python_challenge
-Homework assignment 3 - use of Python scripts to analyze different datasets
+In this exercise I used Python scripts to analyze different datasets.